Exploring and visiting Burwick

 2min 11secs

 From here, we return to the south of the churchyard and the final circle.
-This takes us out through the back gate and turning right.
-You then turn right again onto the path that runs parallel with the sea.
+We need to walk around the church again and exit the churchyard through the back gate.
+We now turn right again onto the path that runs parallel with the sea.

 The final circle – Swona, Burwick Farm and back to St Mary’s